LeweyM/LeweyM.github.io/personal-site/content/posts/1-Intro.md

 State 2 is saying: "you've just seen `'ab'`"
 State 3 is saying "you've just seen `'abc'` so you're done!"

-let's get into these states and what they're saying a little more to try to understand all of these arrows.
+Let's get into these states and what they're saying a little more to try to understand all of these arrows.

 At state 0, I still haven't seen anything interesting until I see an `'a'`, that's pretty straight forward.